paulinho-16/MEIC-ASSO/docs/scraping.md

 #### GET `/library`

-Returns a json with information related to the total capacity of the FEUP's librarys, as well as the number of current occupied and free spaces for each floor.
+Returns a json with information related to the total capacity of the FEUP's libraries, as well as the number of current occupied and free spaces for each floor.

 #### GET `/jobs`

-This route is responsible for fetching the jobs listings present on Sigarra.
+This route is responsible for fetching the job listings present on Sigarra.

 #### GET `/capacity`